immijimmi/recurfaces/README.md

   - This approach to structuring recurface chains yields its biggest returns when it is used to separate out small, frequently modified/moved surfaces from branches which contain large, infrequently modified surfaces.
 The bigger the differences in size and update frequency between these surfaces, the larger the performance boost
+  - Since recurfaces which do not have a stored surface do not cache a surface, in order for sibling recurfaces to be cached together they must be under a mutual parent somewhere further up the chain which has a surface of its own.
+This can even be a completely blank surface, although adding an additional blank surface into the chain will come with associated overhead (particularly if that surface is much larger than the surfaces being pasted onto it) and may be worse for performance than not caching the sibling recurfaces together at all.
+The optimal approach will vary depending on each use case